CowKeyMan/SBWT-Search/README.md

                                 (default), 'binary' or 'csv'.
 In ascii
                                 omde, the results are printed in ASCII format so that the numbers viewed in each line represent the colors found.
-The reads are separated by newline characters.
+The seqs are separated by newline characters.
 The
-                                binary format   will be similar to the index search in that each color found will be represented instead by an 8 byte (64-bit) integer, and the start of a new read is indicated by a -1 (ULLONG_MAX).
+                                binary format   will be similar to the index search in that each color found will be represented instead by an 8 byte (64-bit) integer, and the start of a new seq is indicated by a -1 (ULLONG_MAX).
 This can result in larger files due to the characters taken by the colors usually
                                 being quite small, so the ascii format does not take as many characters.
 The csv format